GlareDB/glaredb.github.io/index.md

 <!-- markdownlint-enable title-case-style -->

 GlareDB is a database that provides a single SQL interface for accessing your data sources.
-With GlareDB you can query and join all of your data using basic SQL commands you already know and use.
+With GlareDB you can query and join all of your data using just SQL.
+No need for complex ETL pipelines to move data around before being able to analyze it.

 ## What is a data source?